cppforlife/checkman/README.md

 # Notifications

 Notifications are sent when status of a check changes.
-By default Checkman will first try to send notifications to Growl and then to OS X Notification Center.
+By default Checkman will try to use custom notifications then Growl and finally OS X Notification Center.

 # Custom user settings